Nine of the best Japanese restaurants in Singapore

 Ushidoki Wagyu Kaiseki

 What: This isn’t just about wagyu beef, this is about Ozaki wagyu from the Miyazaki prefecture in southern Japan, aged for just a little bit longer from cows that have been reared on seaweed and fermented wheat.
-The result is wagyu that is just a little more flavoursome.
-That’s according to Chef Hirohashi Nobuaki.
+The result is wagyu that is extra flavoursome - or at least, according to chef Hirohashi Nobuaki.
 Intimate but warm decor adds to the experience.

 Where: 57 Tras Street, #01-01, 078996